 China overtakes US in screens but cinemas sit empty

-In this Dec.
-12, 2016 photo, a man walks out from a main screening hall of the Digital Cinema in Zhuolu county in north China's Hebei province.
 The brightly-decorated 3-D cinema in this town outside Beijing is showing the latest Chinese and Hollywood films, to row after row of empty red seats.
+So few people come to watch films here that the theatre manager rents out the halls to travelling sales companies or music teachers.

 Add your comments below